EarthEdSTEM/earthed-iot-programs-tutorials/T_DHT11.md

 5. Drag a ``||Variables:Temperature||`` variable block and put it in the ``||Basic: String||`` placeholder.
 6. Repeat to for humidity

-## Step 9 - Test It
+## Step 8 - Test It
 Test It!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro: bit and try it out.
 Observe what happens.<br>
-How could you integrate the sensors into your code to trigger the servo or LED lights?<br><br>
+How could you integrate the sensors into your code to trigger the servo or LED lights or both?<br><br>

 Congratulations!
 You have finished this tutorial.
 ** [- Click here to return to the menu](/earthed-iot-programs-tutorials/README)**<br>